Master Syllabus MA2615, Analytic Geometry/Calculus II

 Course Description

-This course is a continuation of MA 2605 in which the tools of single variable differential and integral calculus are further developed.
+This course is a continuation of MA 2605, Analytic Geometry/Calculus I, in which the tools of single variable differential and integral calculus are further developed.
 Applications of these mathematical tools are investigated.
-Polar coordinates and vectors in two dimensions are studies.
-Infinite series, including Taylor's Theorem, are also presented.
+Differential Equations, integration techniques, parametric equations and polar coordinates are studied.
+Infinite series convergence and divergence tests are presented along with power series including Taylor’s theorem.

 For each unit of credit, a minimum of three hours per week with one of the hours for class and two hours for studying/preparation outside of class is expected.